 Tenacious Advocacy and Defense

 There is a loud and continuous drumbeat for more and different legislation regarding personal data privacy and electronic information security.
-An important aspect of the work done by Cozen O’Connor’s Privacy & Data Security team is monitoring potential changes in state and federal policy and representing clients before regulators and legislators.
+An important aspect of the work done by Cozen O’Connor’s Privacy, Data & Cybersecurity team is monitoring potential changes in state and federal policy and representing clients before regulators and legislators.
 Cozen O’Connor’s Washington D.C.-based Public Strategies group advocates for corporate clients with a clear stake in the outcome of these regulatory and legislative decisions and helps ensure client voices are heard.

 In the event of data loss, systems breach, or cyber attack, the firm’s multidisciplinary team of attorneys and government affairs professionals is fully prepared to mount a successful and immediate response.
 We design a comprehensive strategy to conduct forensic and recovery operations, send out necessary notifications, arrange for customer outreach and data monitoring, communicate directly with data security and privacy regulators, and help shield clients from liability.
 We also represent clients in all types of privacy and data-related litigation, from alleged HIPAA violations and consumer class actions to employment trade secrets litigation and financial fraud claims.

 While all businesses must follow state and federal guidelines regarding data security, privacy protection and proper electronic records management, a handful of industries, because of the nature of their work, are subject to various additional requirements.
 Health care and energy are among the largest of those industries.
-Cozen O’Connor’s Privacy and Data Security team includes practitioners who focus exclusively on serving health and energy clients, which means they have a detailed knowledge of industry operations and how state and federal privacy laws apply.
+Cozen O’Connor’s Privacy, Data & Cybersecurity team includes practitioners who focus exclusively on serving health and energy clients, which means they have a detailed knowledge of industry operations and how state and federal privacy laws apply.